moonbeam-foundation/moonbeam-project-directory/metaTransactions/biconomy.md

 ### 2. Custom Implementation

-If dApps support native meta transactions, then Biconomy's relayers would directly relay the transactions to the network without the need for any proxy contract.
+If DApps support native meta transactions, then Biconomy's relayers would directly relay the transactions to the network without the need for any proxy contract.

 ![../images/biconomy/native-meta-tx.png](../images/biconomy/native-meta-tx.png)